nytimes/backbone.stickit/README.md

 A string, function, or array which is used to map a model attribute to a view element.
 If binding to `observe` is the only configuration needed, then it can be written in short form where the attribute name is the value of the whole binding configuration.

-Note, binding to multiple model attributes using an array configuration only applies to one-way bindings (model->view), and should be paired with an `onGet` callback.
+Notes on binding to an array of attributes: when binding from model->view, this configuration should be paired with an `onGet` callback that can unpack/format the values.
+When binding from view->model, then `onSet` or `getVal` should be defined and should return an array of values that stickit will set into the model.

 ```javascript
   bindings: {